MTG/Ismir2018TutorialNotebooks/README.md

 Jupyter notebooks for Ismir-2018 tutorial titled "Computational approaches for analysis of non-Western music traditions" by Serra, Clayton and Bozkurt

-To run a Jupyter server, a docker file is used.
+To run a Jupyter server, we use docker.

 ## Install docker